 Prior to exercising the option agreement in 2005, Great Panther conducted a 30-hole (7,437-metre) diamond drilling program that tested five separate areas on the property.
 Three of these areas, Las Trancas, Don Benito and Hormiguera represent portions of the same vein that extends for more than four kilometres across the property.
 The two other areas represent parallel vein systems approximately one kilometre to the northwest (Argentina) and two kilometres to the southeast (El Rosario).
 Several other veins are known on the property.

 Since acquiring the Topia Mine property, sampling of the workings, and surface and underground drill programs have been ongoing.
 The latest mineral resource report 2012 by Roscoe Postle Associates Inc. ("RPA") is effective as of June 30, 2012.
+The latest mineral resource report was completed by Octree Consulting Pty Ltd. with an effective date of November 30, 2013.

 The new total contained metal for each resource category is shown in Table 1 below.